dzenanr/word_frequency/README.md

 ###Description

-Simple web application with a map word counts in a text.
+Simple web application with a map of word counts in a text.